 Size won't matter

-KT Ravindran of Amity University imagines a future of specialised cities connected by high-speed links.
+KT Ravindran of Amity University imagines a future of highly specialised cities connected by new, high-speed links.

 The year is 2168.
 I’m sitting here in my office.
 Through the window I see a beautiful lake and parklands; I hear birds singing.
 Except that’s not really birdsong and that’s not really a lake.
 It’s all simulated.
 Physically, I am in central London.